GusFors/NodeTabletInputLinux/README.md

 Node console app for tablet input.
+Just made for fun.

 1. Install with `npm install`
 2. If it doesn't build the native modules automatically run `node-gyp rebuild`